There are affiliate links in here.

 - Mix the soy sauce and vinegar in the little dish they give you, let the ginger soak in it.
 Dip the dumplings in this and add some ginger if you like it.

 - The Taipei 101 location is just as good as the original on Xinyi Street in Taipei.

 Ughhhhh.
 I can smell the garlic heaven that is the hot pot restaurant across from Meander Taipei.
 It was SO GOOD.
 After seeing it crowded no matter what time it was for two weeks, I finally caved and went.
 It was expensive, but SO WORTH IT.
-You just go to the restaurant, pick out what you want in your hot pot, wait for the lady to come over and mix it altogether, then enjoy!
+You just go to the restaurant, pick out what you want in your hot pot, wait for the lady to come over and mix it all together, then enjoy!
 And experiment with mixing sauces and stuff for dipping.
 YUM.

 I don’t have any hot pot picture because I was busy enjoying it, so I hope you like these instead.

 - Go when it opens, it probably won’t be as busy.
 If you don’t want to go that early, wait.
 It’s worth it.